maxuanquang/backend-swe-interview-questions/answers/os.md

 ## Process has how many states?
 How does it change between each state?

 Basically, a process has 5 states: new, ready, running, wait, and terminate.

 - New is the state of the process when it is created (it is still in the process of setting up).
 After the process is intialized, it transitions to Ready state.
 - At the ready state, the process waits to be assigned to a processor.
 When the process is assigned to a processor, its state becomes running.
 - At the running state, the processor executes the process instructions.
 If the process need something like I/O, it moves to the Waiting state.
 If process completes its execution, it moves to Terminated state.
-If the process's time slice expires, or a higher priority process comes, it moves to state.
+If the process's time slice expires, or a higher priority process comes, it moves to waiting state.
 - At waiting state, the state is waiting for some external event (like I/O operation done) occurs, it then moves back to Ready state.
 - At terminated state, the process has finished its execution and is waiting for the OS to reclaim resoures.
 After the OS done reclaiming, it is removed from main memoey.

 ## Scheduling algorithm

 There are many types of scheduling algorithms like:

 - First come first serve: Processes are executed in the order they arrive in the ready queue.
 - Shortest job first: Executes the process with shortest estimated run time first.
 - Round-robin: Each process gets a small fixed amount of CPU time.
 After this time is up, the process is preempted and added to the end of ready queue.